-- (11) Communication during Parental Leave - (a) Where an employee is on parental leave and a definite decision has been made to introduce significant change at the workplace, the employer shall take reasonable steps to: - (i) make information available in relation to any significant effect the change will have on the location, status or responsibility level of the position the employee held before commencing parental leave; and - (ii) provide an opportunity for the employee to discuss any significant effect the change will have on the location, status or responsibility level of the position the employee held before commencing parental leave. - (b) The employee shall take reasonable steps to inform the employer about any significant matter that will affect the employee's decision regarding the duration of parental leave to be taken, whether the employee intends to return to work and whether the employee intends to return to work on a part-time basis. - (c) The employee shall also notify the employer of changes of address or other contact details which might affect the employer's capacity to comply with subclause (11)(a) of this clause. - (12) Returning to work after a period of parental leave or part-time work - (a) An employee shall confirm the intention to return to work by notice in writing to the employer not less than four weeks prior to the expiration of parental leave. - (b) An employee on return to work from parental leave shall be entitled to the same position or a position equivalent in pay, conditions and status and commensurate with the employee's skill and abilities as the substantive position held immediately prior to proceeding on parental leave. - (c) Where the employee was transferred to a safe job or proceeded on leave as provided for in subclause (9)(b) of this clause, the employee is entitled to return to the position occupied immediately prior to the commencement of leave. - (d) An employee may return on a part-time or job-share basis to the substantive position occupied prior to the commencement of leave or to a different position at the same classification level. - (e) An employee may return on a modified basis that involves the employee working on different days or at different times, or both; or on fewer days or for a fewer hours or both, than the employee worked immediately before starting parental leave.
+(11) Communication during Parental Leave

+- (a) Where a practitioner is on parental leave and a definite decision has been made to introduce significant change at the workplace, the employer shall take reasonable steps to: - (i) make information available in relation to any significant effect the change will have on the location, status or responsibility level of the position the practitioner held before commencing parental leave; and - (ii) provide an opportunity for the practitioner to discuss any significant effect the change will have on the location, status or responsibility level of the position the practitioner held before commencing parental leave. - (b) The practitioner shall take reasonable steps to inform the employer about any significant matter that will affect the practitioner's decision regarding the duration of parental leave to be taken, whether the practitioner intends to return to work and whether the practitioner intends to return to work on a part-time basis. - (c) The practitioner shall also notify the employer of changes of address or other contact details which might affect the employer's capacity to comply with subclause (11)(a) of this clause.

+(12) Returning to work after a period of parental leave or part-time work

+- (a) A practitioner shall confirm the intention to return to work by notice in writing to the employer not less than four weeks prior to the expiration of parental leave. - (b) A practitioner on return to work from parental leave shall be entitled to the same position or a position equivalent in pay, conditions and status and commensurate with the practitioner's skill and abilities as the substantive position held immediately prior to proceeding on parental leave.

+- (c) Where the practitioner was transferred to a safe job or proceeded on leave as provided for in subclause (9)(b) of this clause, the practitioner is entitled to return to the position occupied immediately prior to the commencement of leave. - (d) A practitioner may return on a part-time or job-share basis to the substantive position occupied prior to the commencement of leave or to a different position at the same classification level. - (e) A practitioner may return on a modified basis that involves the employee working on different days or at different times, or both; or on fewer days or for a fewer hours or both, than the practitioner worked immediately before starting parental leave. - (f) Subject to the employer's approval a practitioner who has returned on a parttime or modified basis may revert to how the practitioner worked immediately before starting parental leave or full time work at the same classification level within two years of the recommencement of work. - (g) The employer shall only refuse such a request on reasonable grounds related to the effect on the workplace or the employer's business.
+Such grounds might include: - (i) cost; - (ii) lack of adequate replacement staff; - (iii) loss of efficiency; and - (iv) the impact on customer service. - (h) A practitioner who believes their request has been unreasonably refused may seek to enforce it as a minimum condition of employment and the onus shall be on the employer to demonstrate that the refusal was justified in the circumstances.